 Backlinks, also known as dofollow links or inbound links, are links from other websites to your website.
-Search engines like Google consider backlinks a vote of confidence from the referring domain, boosting your website’s credibility in their eyes.
+Sites like Google consider backlinks a vote of confidence from the referring domain, boosting your website’s credibility in their eyes.

-These backlinks are like votes – the more you get, the more search engines believe your content is credible, useful, and valuable.
+These backlinks are like votes – the more you get, the more search engines believe your content marketing efforts are credible, useful, and valuable.